Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 The final scene also implies that all the other characters die as well.

-The scene in La Cage aux Folles where Albin sings "I Am What I Am".
+The famous Act One closer of La Cage aux Folles, "I Am What I Am".

 The climaxes of the other two couples in the production to this list.
 The above example comes from a college junior couple, who predictably decide to marry before their baby is born.
 A couple of 30-somethings find out (in their own tear-jerker) that they aren't having a baby, and the tension created as they try again fruitlessly leads to their conclusion that a child isn't worth risking their marriage.
 The third couple, in their 40s, has already had 3 kids, and as the play progresses, the mother starts leaning more and more on the side of abortion, and in the end it seems as though she and her husband are going to get divorced, but at the last second they embrace and decide to start anew.
 My heart-strings were tuned to a high F#.